Skip to content

 The solver is selected automatically according to the default setting.

-To start the simulation, open the eSim Solver window (see following figure) by clicking on the TOP-Energy button.
+To start the simulation, open the Simulator window (see following figure) by clicking on the TOP-Energy button.

 Start the simulation by clicking the start button .

-The eSim Solver window shows the progress of the simulation.
-After the simulation is complete, a sound is heard and the following message appears.
+The Simulator window shows the progress of the simulation.
+After the simulation is complete, a sound is heard, and the following message appears.

 Results of the Simulation